 It’s well known throughout the animal kingdom that animals who play with friends are smarter than those who don’t.
 Why?
 Empathy.
 Here’s an example: I was once trying to finish a large code for a homework assignment on the weekend, alone.
 The code wouldn’t run.
 I went through it line-by-line many times, everything should’ve been right.
 It wouldn’t run.
 I spent most of the weekend working on it.
 I skipped a party one of my friends was hosting.
 It was a big assignment.
 My other assignments suffered too.
 After I handed it in Monday I talked with a friend who said it sounded like I’d done everything right and went to the lab with me after to try to find the problem.
 I had a capital O instead of a 0 in one variable.
 And was now depressed.

 What did I learn while sitting there scanning code?
-May’be what I’m telling you here at most.
+Maybe what I’m telling you here at most.
 Do you need to go through what I went through to learn it?
 No.

 Just take it from me — when you’re stuck on implementing something, you’re not learning the bigger guiding principles you’re here to learn.
 You’re wasting time and becoming unhappy and depressed.
 When you’re unhappy and depressed you’re not thinking with your whole brain.
 You’re dumber and you’re less likely to find the mistake = downward spiral. 🙁

-When you study with a group of friends, you’re more likely having fun.
+When you study with a group of friends, you’re more likely to have fun.
 You can quickly cross-check codes/implementation strategies.
 You get your work done faster.
 Which means you have more time to play.
 Which means you’re happy.
 When you’re happy you’re smarter.
 When you’re smarter you get your work done faster = upward spiral. 🙂

 So get yourself a circle of friends in similar classes.
 3-6 members is optimal for a group.
 Diversity helps.